phan-t/cas-socialabs/index.rst

 1. Click on **Join VMware Cloud Services** link provided, you'll be directed to create a new account
 2. Complete the required fields, agree to the terms and conditions and click *Sign Up*
 3. In a few minutes, you'll receive an email to complete you registration.
-4. Once you received that email, click on **Set Password** link provided
+4. Once you received that email, click on the **Set Password** link provided
 5. Enter a secure password that meets our requirements and click **Set Password**
 6. You should be now directed to the main landing page with Cloud Assembly, Service Broker, and Code Steam tiles.